Frequently Asked Questions

 What is Early Admissions Dual Enrollment?

-- Early admission is a form of dual enrollment through which eligible secondary students enroll in a postsecondary institution on a full-time basis in courses that are creditable toward the high school diploma and the associate or baccalaureate degree.
+- Early Admissions Dual Enrollment is a form of dual enrollment through which eligible secondary students enroll in a postsecondary institution on a full-time basis in courses that are creditable toward the high school diploma and the associate or baccalaureate degree.

 - A student must enroll in a minimum of 12 college credit hours per semester or the equivalent to participate in the early admission program; however, a student may not be required to enroll in more than 15 college credit hours per semester or the equivalent.
 Students enrolled pursuant to this subsection are exempt from the payment of registration, tuition, and laboratory fees.